 The Seattle Public Library has thousands of e-books and audiobooks that can be downloaded to most devices via OverDrive.
 You can also have access to the Libby app which makes it easy to sync your borrowed e-books and audiobooks across devices.
 While you’re at it, use your library card to download free music, videos, and magazines.

-Did you know your Seattle library card lets you stream music, movies, and TV on your own computer or device?
+Did you know your Seattle library card lets you stream music, movies, and TV shows on your own computer or device?
 Check out the library’s movies and TV page to see the full catalogue and for more information.

 Need to do some deep-dive research for a class, your business, or personal use?
 Check out these online resources and databases that you can access with your library card: